Bistre: Variations of bistre

+Bistre

+Among other colors, bistre is the name of a very dark shade of grayish brown (the version shown on the immediate right).

 Bistre brown

 At right is displayed the color bistre brown, a medium brownish tone of the color bistre, also known as soot brown.

 This is the tone of bistre that most closely matches the color sample in the 1930 book A Dictionary of Color by Maerz and Paul.

 This tone of bistre is the color of the ink that was used by the Old Masters for their drawings.

 The normalized color coordinates for bistre brown are identical to the color names drab, sand dune, and mode beige, which were first recorded as color names in English, respectively, in 1686, 1925, and 1928.

 French bistre

 At right is displayed the color French bistre, which is the tone of bistre called bistre in the Pourpre.com color list, a color list widely popular in France.

-For pictures of bistre colored postage stamps, see the article on the color Bistre in the French Wikipedia.
+For pictures of bistre colored postage stamps, see the French Wikipedia article on the color bistre.